 If you have an Eggfinder LCD receiver, turn it on, set the frequency to 915, ID=0, reset it, and it should start receiving data.
-If you're outdoors you should start seeing a fix within a minute or so: The amber light on the Eggtimer TRS board should start flashing, and you should see coordinates on the LCD display.
+If you're outdoors you should start seeing a fix within a minute or so: The amber light on the the Eggtimer TRS board should start flashing, and you should see coordinates on the LCD display.

 If you have an Eggtinder RX receiver on 915 MHz, connect it to your laptop, and start a GPS monitoring application such as Visual GPS.
 You should see some satellites in view, and hopefully you have enough signal to get a fix.
+If your RX has the Bluetooth interface, connect it to your Android device with Bluetooth GPS to perform a data check.

-When you are satisfied that the GPS and RF sections are working, unplug the battery... you can continue with the assembly.
+When you are satisfied that the GPS and RF sections are working, unplug the battery... you can continue with the final assembly.
 If not, go to the Troubleshooting Tips section at the end of this manual and work through them.

-Mounting the Processor and Remaining Parts
+Section 6: Mounting the Processor and Remaining Parts